10 simple payroll tips for new employers

-In some states you have to apply for an employer identification number.
+In some countries you have to register as an employer.
 Do this in plenty of time, as it can take a few weeks to set up.
 Check government websites for details.

 Set up the new employee in your payroll software

 Payroll is a vital part of employment, and payroll compliance for an employee’s first day is essential.
 Use good payroll accounting software and make sure it:

 - can be used on a smartphone, tablet or laptop.

 Online payroll software has all of these features and more.
 Talk to your accountant or bookkeeper for help and ideas.
 Then get your new hire added to the system.

 Contracts protect your employees – and also your business.
 They aren't always a legal requirement, but they're a good idea anyway.
 Make sure any agreement includes this information: